-- Budget: A detailed list of items and their associated costs to be funded must be provided.
-Funds from outside or in-kind contributions to the project need to be identified.
+- Budget: A detailed list of items and associated costs for which funding is requested must be provided.
+Funds from other sources need to be identified.

-- Priority will be given to new teaching initiatives that advance the learning goals or outcomes of a college and/or the University.
-If funds are limited, preference will be given to projects that have not been previously funded.
+- Priority will be given to new teaching initiatives.
+If funds are limited, other factors being equal, preference will be given to projects that have not been previously funded.

 - Preference will be given to projects which have clearly-defined objectives, carefully designed methodologies, and realistic plans for accomplishment and assessment.

 - Applications for funds to support travel to a workshop or conference will be evaluated on the basis of the event’s potential for enhancing the applicant’s effectiveness as a teacher.

 - Applicants may be asked to appear before the Grant Committee to answer questions regarding their proposals.
-An applicant’s failure to appear before the Committee when requested to do so may result in rejection of the application.
+An applicant’s failure to appear before the Committee when requested to do so may result in rejection of one’s application.

 Applicants and their faculty chairs will be notified of the disposition of the awards by letter from the office of the Vice President for Academic Affairs.

 - The ACT Grants Committee reserves the right to determine the eligibility of all proposals submitted.